lupyuen/lupyuen.github.io/src/spi.md

     Rx Error:      0x0
     ```

+    This shows that we have encountered __two Transmit Interrupts__ and __two Receive Interrupts__, no errors.
+Which is expected for two SPI Transfers.

     Remember that we're reading the Chip ID from BME280.
 We should see this Chip ID under __`SPI Transfer #2`__...

     ```text